What Is a LeRobot Dataset? Record, Visualize, and Train

 How do you download a LeRobot dataset?

 You can get these datasets through the Hugging Face hub.
-The LeRobot toolkit has tools to pull files from the web to your local computer.
-This path lets you use data from other research groups for your own tests.
-You just need to run a simple command in your terminal to start the task.
+The LeRobot toolkit has tools to pull files from the web to your local computer, so you can use data from other research groups for your own tests.
+You just run a simple command in your terminal to start.
 Most files are open source and free to use for robot learning work.

 What is the difference between LeRobot dataset v2 and v3?